-- " Is the production well-rehearsed? - " Do the actors seem to understand their roles as well as a collective purpose? - e.
-Design Scenic, Costume / Makeup, Sound, Lighting, Props, etc. - Appropriateness to the Material - " How do the design elements serve the piece and the interpretation of the piece? - " Are there missing elements that could serve the production and that are realistic to produce? - " Is intention or concept communicated through the design? - " How do character-specific design elements (costumes, hair, makeup, props, etc.) contribute to our understanding of the characters or performers? - " How do the design elements inform our understanding of time and place? - ii.
+- " Are the pacing and timing appropriate to the execution of the vision of the piece? - v.
+Preparedness - " Is the production well-rehearsed? - " Do the actors seem to understand their roles as well as a collective purpose? - e.
+Design Scenic, Costume / Makeup, Sound, Lighting, Props, etc. - i.
+Appropriateness to the Material - " How do the design elements serve the piece and the interpretation of the piece? - " Are there missing elements that could serve the production and that are realistic to produce? - " Is intention or concept communicated through the design? - " How do character-specific design elements (costumes, hair, makeup, props, etc.) contribute to our understanding of the characters or performers? - " How do the design elements inform our understanding of time and place? - ii.
 Necessity to the Production - " How do the design elements help the performers do what they need to do? - " Do the design elements enhance the storytelling / communicate a world to the audience? - " Do the elements feel like they belong in the created world? - " Are there existing elements that feel superfluous or that detract from the piece? - " Are there missing elements or alternative choices worth exploring? - iii.
-Execution Quality of Design Elements - " Are all design elements safe for performers? - " Are the design elements adaptable to a variety of venues? - " How much care and detail has been worked into the design elements? - " Is the construction of the design elements remarkable in any way? - iv.
+Execution Quality of Design Elements - " Are all design elements safe for performers? - " Are the design elements adaptable to a variety of venues? - " How much care and detail has been worked into the design elements? - Is the construction of the design elements remarkable in any way? - iv.
 Operation Quality of Design Elements - " Are elements used effectively? - " Are cues well-timed and well-executed? - v.
 Actor Interaction with Design Elements - " If there are major scenic changes, do they occur smoothly and intentionally within the performance? - " Do performers utilize their personal design elements (costumes, hair, makeup, props, etc.) effectively and with apparent expertise?